-Boy Scouting provides a series of surmountable obstacles and steps in overcoming them through the advancement method.
-The Boy Scout plans his advancement and progresses at his own pace as he meets each challenge.
-The Boy Scout is rewarded for each achievement, which helps him gain self-confidence.
-The steps in the advancement system help a Boy Scout grow in self-reliance and in the ability to help others
+Scouting provides a series of surmountable obstacles and steps in overcoming them through the advancement method.
+The Scout plans their advancement and progresses at their own pace as they meets each challenge.
+The Scout is rewarded for each achievement, which helps them gain self-confidence.
+The steps in the advancement system help a Scout grow in self-reliance and in the ability to help others

-Boy Scouts progress through a series of ranks on their way to the highest rank, Eagle Scout.
-Boy Scouting differs from the Cub Scouts in that each boy will progress at his own pace.
+Scouts progress through a series of ranks on their way to the highest rank, Eagle Scout.
+Scouting differs from the Cub Scouts in that each youth will progress at their own pace.

 In addition to ranks, there are over 130 Merit Badges that a Scout may earn.
 Merit badges cover a huge number of topics such as hobbies like Geocaching and Stamp Collecting, personal development skills like Communications and Personal Fitness, and professional skills like Welding and Drafting.